 1 February – 1 April

 Applications via solicited proposal

 Summer cycle: Open call

-The Summer cycle is open only to GCC-based emerging and mid-career artists, curators, researchers and writers.
-The open call is available each year between 1 January – 1 March.
-The application specifications will be available on our website closer to the date.
+The Summer cycle is open only to GCC-based cultural practitioners.
+Open call dates and application specifications will be available on our website closer to the date.

 1 May – 1 August

 - Return flights from the resident’s home city to Dubai